beejjorgensen/cs344_curriculum/week03/exploration-3.1.md

 Deciding how to answer that is a rather human problem, actually.
 Imagine you have a group of 10 children who all want to ride on a single swing.
-How do you choose whp goes next?
+How do you choose who goes next?

 You might think, well, we'll go around taking turns in order, repeatedly.
 This way the child who has used the swing least recently